 (double spaced, no smaller than 12-pt type, with reasonable margins.)

-- Fill out the nomination form and have your faculty/TA supporter sign it.
-Have a hard copy of the form delivered to Michelle Brown, Department of Philosophy, 350 University Hall, no later than the advertised deadline.
+- Fill out the nomination form and have your faculty/TA supporter sign it (or an email endorsement sent to Michelle Brown).
+Have a copy of your paper emailed to Michelle Brown at email@example.com, no later than the advertised deadline.

 - To permit a blind review, prepare an electronic manuscript of the paper, in which your name does not appear anywhere.
 The full title of the paper should appear at the top of the first page (i.e., there is no title page) Save this manuscript as a .doc or .pdf file.
 When you create the file, be sure that the author-box in the information on the file is left blank.
 Name the file ‘Bingham XX’, when ‘XX’ is the first two words of the title of your paper.